PrashanthPrince/Assignment_OCR/README.md

 4) Click on the top left corner of the object that you want to take screenshot of.
 5) Text from the selected object will be displayed as an image with a RED border around that captured text.
 6) Extracted text will be displayed as an output in the program.
 Text detection from the image is done using tesseract.
+7) After the work is done, press ctrl+c to stop the program.

 ## Required Libraries
 These are the required libraries to execute the program successfully.